redhat-developer/codeready-workspaces-deprecated/apb/README.md

 * an active session (you should be logged in)
 * **OPTIONAL** Only if you enable Login with OpenShift (`-oauth, --enable-oauth`): current user must have cluster-admin privileges.

-### Installation Modes
+### Installation Configuration

-#### Internactive

-`-i, --interactive`

-When activated, you will be asked questions about your Code Ready Workspaces installation

-#### Fast

-`-f, --fast` Recommended mode

-When in a fact mode, the installer script will use command line args and `config.json` file to populate APB extra vars.
+The installer script will use command line args and `config.json` file to populate APB extra vars.

 #### Configuration

-Overriding default envs are available in fast mode only.
+You can override default envs.
 Not all configuration parameters are available as flags.
 Run `./deploy.sh --help` to get a list of all available arguments.

 `config.json` contains default values for installation params.
 Those params that take environment variables as values can be overridden from a command line.
 Before running the script in a fast mode, review `config.json`.